 This mountainous Tuscan island offers great beaches and fantastic hiking.

-Italy’s third-largest national park, and probably its wildest, with marvellous walking and wildlife.
+The Abruzzo mountains form Italy’s third-largest national park, and probably its wildest, with marvellous walking and wildlife.

 One of Italy’s most celebrated collections of art, and Florence’s most essential attraction.